Jhyde927/Marooned/Marooned.md

 work on ghost.
 Make updateGhostAI. generate a better ghost sprite.

 raptors still show their ass while running toward player.
-Favor forward facing even more.
+Favor forward facing even more. x

 Added small transparent smoke particles to default bullets.
 Added BulletParticleBounce function that takes a bullet and a color as arguments. sets alive to false exploded to true. keep updating particles if exploded, just don't draw or update bullet position.
 Creates particles that bounce off the opposite direction by getting the negated vec3

 Added particles that bounce back from the wall when you shoot it.
 We get the normal direction from the AABB of th wall collider.
 Since everything is on a grid we can just know the normal of the wall collider.
 Ceilings and floors and vec3(0,1,0) and vec3(0, -1, 0) so it's super easy to make things bounce.
 That gives me the idea to make the blunderbuss bullets ricochet.

-make blunderbuss into a proper flack cannon. hasBounced bounceCount
+make blunderbuss into a proper flack cannon. x hasBounced bounceCount